A self-guided bike tour along Vietnam's coast.

 for Ride the Vietnam Ocean Road self-guided bike tour

 You will commence your tour in the historic city of Hue, the last seat of Imperial power in Vietnam.
 A Grasshopper Self-guided representative will meet with you at your hotel to deliver your equipment, conduct a briefing on the road and travel conditions in Vietnam and explain how to use the technology provided.
-You will then have the remainder of the day free to try out your new wheels and explore this tranquil city with its crumbling citadel walls, the atmospheric Perfume River and colonial French architecture.
+You will then try out your new wheels on a loop ride exploring the many faces of this tranquil city with its crumbling citadel walls, atmospheric Perfume River and colonial French architecture.

 Cycle Hue to Lang Co